nadiia2302/ride-hailing-funnel-analysis/README.md

 ## Results & Business Recommendation

-The funnel dashboard shows where users drop off - both overall and by platform and age group.
-Overall, conversion drops from 100% at download to just 18% at review, and only half of ride requests turn into completed rides (12.4K - 6.2K). iOS makes up most of the user base (60.84%, vs. 29.36% Android and 9.8% Web), and the 35-44 age group is the most active and completes the most rides, while 18-24 and 45-54 convert the worst.
+The dashboard shows where users drop off - overall, and by platform and age.
+Conversion falls from 100% at download to 18% at review.
+Only half of ride requests become completed rides (12.4K - 6.2K). iOS is the main platform (60.84%, vs. 29.36% Android and 9.8% Web).
+The 35-44 age group is the most active and completes the most rides, while 18-24 and 45-54 convert worst.

-The two biggest drop-off points are **Payment** (49.23% churn - the largest in the funnel) and **Ride Requested** (29.60% churn).
-Based on this, here are my
+The biggest drop-offs are at Payment (49.23% churn) and Ride Requested (29.60% churn).
-recommendations:
+Recommendations:

 1. **Add more drivers during peak hours (8-10 AM, 4-7 PM)** - this is when demand is highest and most users are lost.
 Bonuses, reminders, and dynamic